SketchedDoughnut/miles-to-muppets/README.md

 # Setup

+- first, install milesToMuppets with pip.
+    - `pip install milesToMuppets`
+    - `python3 -m pip install milesToMuppets`

-- first, import muppet from milesToMuppets <br>
+- next, import muppet from milesToMuppets <br>
 `from milesToMuppets import muppet` <br>

 - in the code, set up your class object, passing in your Spotify client id and client secret (which can be obtained from Spotify for Developers for free) <br>